 Upper-division (junior and senior): A student who has earned 60 or more semester hours of credit.
 Lower-division (freshman and sophomore): A student who has earned less than 60 semester hours of credit.

-DEFINITION OF A FULL-TIME AND A PART-TIME UNDERGRADUATE STUDENT
+DEFINITION OF A FULL-TIME UNDERGRADUATE STUDENT

-A full-time undergraduate student is one enrolled in twelve or more semester hours of credit during a fall or spring semester or in six or more hours of credit during each summer term.
+A full-time undergraduate student is one enrolled in twelve or more semester hours of credit during a fall, spring, or entire summer term.